Thiird/Thiird.github.io/src/blogs/1_embedded_systems_overview/blog.md

 <h2 id="oscilloscope">3.4 Oscilloscope</h2>

-We have talked about how a multimeter can take instantaneous measurements of voltage, current, etc. This is very useful, but it's only useful for circuits with very simple behaviors.
-What if our system is more complex?
-In that case, to fully visualize the behavior of the system we need an  <span tt="oscilloscope">oscilloscope</span> comes in, which is a tool used to graph voltage over time.
+A multimeter ability to take instantaneous voltage and current readings is only useful to analyze circuits with very simple behaviors.
+To analyze more complex behaviors, we need continuous readings visualized over time.
+This is done with an <span tt="oscilloscope">oscilloscope</span>.

-By doing that we can perform:
-- [<strong>Signal integrity</strong>](https://en.wikipedia.org/wiki/Signal_integrity) analysis: Check for noise, ringing, overshoot, or distortion on your signals
-- <strong>Frequency measurement</strong>: See the actual frequency and duty cycle of clock signals or [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) outputs
+An oscilloscope essentially allows to graph voltage over time, enabling [<strong>signal integrity</strong>](https://en.wikipedia.org/wiki/Signal_integrity) analysis (checking for noise, ringing, overshoot, or distortion) and <strong>frequency measurement</strong> (measuring the actual frequency and duty cycle of clock signals or [PWM](https://en.wikipedia.org/wiki/Pulse-width_modulation) outputs).

-For example, a multimeter might show you that a signal is at 3.3V, but an <span tt="oscilloscope">oscilloscope</span> will show you if that signal is actually switching between 0V and 3.3V at 1MHz, or if there's 500mV of noise on top of it.
+For example, a multimeter might show you that a signal is at 3.3V, but an <span tt="oscilloscope">oscilloscope</span> will show you if that signal is actually a steady 3.3V or if it's a square wave switching back and forth between 0V and 3.3V.

 <h2 id="the-debugger">3.6 The programmer/debugger</h2>